 This is the guitar that Eric used as his main with the Cream from around July 1966 to mid-1967.
 He purchased this guitar from Andy Summers (who later went on the form The Police) after his own Les Paul was stolen sometime in mid-1966.
-The two guitars were originally purchased from the same store, Summers being the first of the two to buy one.
+The two guitars were originally purchased from the same store, Summers being the first of the two to buy his.

 About the time that we share a stage at the Flamingo, I acquire a new Gibson from a store on Charing Cross Road.
 When Eric sees me with it, a ’59 Les Paul Sunburst, he asks where I bought it.
 I innocently tell him that they have another one on sale for eighty quid and he could go get it.
-Eric gets the other Les Paul and eventually changes the sound of rock guitar forever.
-[One Train Later: A Memoir by Andy Summers, p.
-140]
+Eric gets the other Les Paul and eventually changes the sound of rock guitar forever.One Train Later: A Memoir by Andy Summers, p.
+140

 Knowing that I have the other one, Eric starts calling and asking me to sell it to him.
 By this time, I have moved on to a Fender Telecaster, and I also think that there’s something wrong, with my Les Paul, the back pickup doesn’t work or something. […] He is offering me two hundred pounds, which is more than twice what I paid for it. […] The next day I drop off the Les Paul at Advision in the West End, where Eric’s in the middle of recording with Jack and Ginger. […] I go into the toilet at the side of the reception area and when I come out I can hear Eric’s voice over the PA system, which is inadvertently hooked into the foyer.
-He is remarking how great the guitar is, just like his old one.
-[One Train Later: A Memoir by Andy Summers, p.
-147]
+He is remarking how great the guitar is, just like his old one.One Train Later: A Memoir by Andy Summers, p.
+147

 Clapton himself mentioned in an interview with Guitar World [Eric Clapton: Blues Power; GuitarWorld.com] that he borrowed a guitar to record the album, most likely referencing the Les Paul Standard with a Bigsby tremolo.
 Tony Bacon in his book [Tony Bacon: Million Dollar Les Paul: In Search Of The Most Valuable Guitar In The World] however writes that Clapton used the guitar he purchased from Andy Summers to record the songs “Spoonful” and “I Feel Free”.
 This sort of gives us an idea of what the truth likely was.

-Given the span of time over the album was recorded, and the fact that Eric did indeed use a borrowed Les Paul around July 1966, and also Andy mentioning that the guitar had problems with the bridge pickup (therefore it likely required some fixing before Eric could actually use it) Fresh Cream was most likely recorded with using the mix of the Bigsby burst and the Summers burst.
+Given the relatively large span of time over which the album was recorded, and the fact that Eric did indeed use a borrowed Les Paul around July 1966, and also Andy mentioning that the guitar had problems with the bridge pickup (therefore it likely required some fixing before Eric could actually use it) Fresh Cream was most likely recorded using the mix of the Bigsby burst and the Summers burst.

 Dating the Summers burst

 The reflector knobs are exclusive to the 1960 model and were introduced to the guitar around the same time as when the white plastic cover on the neck humbucker was discontinued.
-[1958, 1959, 1960 Gibson Les Paul Sunburst Standard Guitar] Based on the knobs, and the fact that the Summers burst has two black humbuckers (Gibson was not exactly consistent with these as the dual black humbuckers were put into guitars at the same time as white ones), this guitar is suspected by many to be a 1960 model, as opposed to 1959 as suspected by Andy Summers himself.
+[1958, 1959, 1960 Gibson Les Paul Sunburst Standard Guitar] So, based on the knobs, and the fact that the Summers burst has two black humbuckers (Gibson was not exactly consistent with these as the dual black humbuckers were put into guitars at the same time as white ones), this guitar is suspected by many to be a 1960 model, as opposed to 1959 as suspected by Andy Summers himself.

-Another thing worth pointing it is that the pickguard was initially removed, but Clapton seemed to have added it by late 1966, as most of the photos from around the period show the guitar with a white pickguard.
+Another thing worth pointing it is that the pickguard was initially removed, but Clapton seemed to have added it back by late 1966, as most of the photos from around the period show the guitar with a white pickguard.
 Towards mid-1967, the pickguard was gone once again [Photo of Eric CLAPTON and CREAM, DENMARK – MARCH 01]

 Not as good as the Beano?